 The first thing I noticed upon seeing the garden behind the center is that it’s much more laid out.
 You could almost think of it as “modern formal “.
 This garden is comprised of reflecting pools, specimen gardens, a labyrinth, a performance circle, and a great lawn.

 The Annenbergs were lovers and collectors of Impressionist art.
 This is evident in the overall design of the entire garden.
 The landscape architect used Van Gogh’s “Olive Trees” as inspiration.
 The palo verde trees which line the paths and driveway are reminiscent of that series of paintings.

 Here is the garden behind the center

-I can’t wait to go back to this garden located in the Cochella Valley which you may have heard of because of its music and arts festival.
-If you go, be sure to check the website as they are only open certain days and closed for 2 months out of the year.
+I can’t wait to go back to this garden located in the Coachella Valley (which you may have heard of because of its famous music festival).
+If you go, be sure to check the website as they are only open certain days and are closed for summer.

 The estate itself is now used as a retreat for high powered world leaders to meet in peace and privacy to work on whatever issue confronts them.
-We did not tour the house but that is saved for the next visit.
+We did not tour the historic estate but that is saved for another visit.
 Plus, that means there’s a whole other garden to be seen!